MohsinR11/Students/README.md

 ### 1. Average Quiz Scores by Education Level 🎓

 See quiz scores across Undergraduate, High School, and Postgraduate levels.

 💡 ***Insight***: Postgraduate students lead with an average quiz score of 64.7394!

 ### 2. Learning Style Preference Analysis 🧠

 Discover how students prefer to learn: Reading/Writing, Auditory, Visual, or Kinesthetic.

 📚 ***Fun Fact***: Reading/Writing learners are the most common (2,554 students), while Kinesthetic learners are the least (2,443).

 ### 3. Average Feedback Score by Course ⭐

 Compare feedback scores across courses like Python Basics, Machine Learning, and more.

-    🌟 Highlight: Python Basics shines with a feedback score of 3.05, while Web Development scores 2.97.
+🌟 ***Highlight***: Python Basics shines with a feedback score of 3.05, while Web Development scores 2.97.

 ### 4. Gender Distribution of Students 👩‍🎓👨‍🎓

 A pie chart breaking down the student population by gender.

-    ⚖️ Breakdown: 4,886 Female, 4,699 Male, 415 Other.
+⚖️ ***Breakdown***: 4,886 Female, 4,699 Male, 415 Other.

 ### 5. Assignment Completion Rate by Learning Style ✅

 Bar chart showing completion rates for each learning style.

-    🏆 Winner: Visual learners top the chart at 69.85%!
+🏆 ***Winner: Visual learners top the chart at 69.85%!

 ### 6. Average Time on Videos by Course ⏰

 Check how much time students spend on videos, segmented by education level.

-    🎥 Notable: Web Development students spend the most time (261.91 minutes on average).
+🎥 ***Notable***: Web Development students spend the most time (261.91 minutes on average).

 ### 7. Dropout Rate by Course 🚪

 See which courses have the highest dropout rates.

-    ⚠️ Alert: Cybersecurity has the highest dropout at 429 students.
+⚠️ ***Alert***: Cybersecurity has the highest dropout at 429 students.

 ### 8. Feedback vs Final Score 📈

 Scatter plot showing the relationship between feedback and final scores.

-    🔍 Observation: Most students cluster around a feedback score of 3.00 and final scores between 64.30–65.10.
+🔍 ***Observation***: Most students cluster around a feedback score of 3.00 and final scores between 64.30–65.10.

 ### 9. Dropout Rate by Gender 📉

 Pie chart showing dropout rates by gender.

-    📊 Stats: Females at 19.24%, Males at 20.09%, and Other at 17.59%.
+📊 ***Stats***: Females at 19.24%, Males at 20.09%, and Other at 17.59%.

 ### 10. Learning Style vs Performance 📅

 Line graph comparing performance across learning styles.

-    📈 Trend: Kinesthetic learners show a performance peak!
+📈 ***Trend***: Kinesthetic learners show a performance peak!

 ### 11. Forum Participation Trends 💬

 Bar chart showing forum activity by course and gender.

-    🗣️ Engagement: Cybersecurity leads with 25,346 male posts, while Web Development has 23,109 female posts.
+🗣️ ***Engagement***: Cybersecurity leads with 25,346 male posts, while Web Development has 23,109 female posts.

 ---